 Where did you get this information about the colonization of Native Americans?

 I used the online library database at the university, I was attending.
-I used only peer reviewed articles.
-I believe the search engine was Prohost, or quest.
+I used only peer-reviewed articles.
+I believe the search engine was Prohost or Quest.
 It was a while ago and I don't remember.
 The article is fiction, but it is most certainly based on Facts.
-Sorry it took so long to answer.
-I just recently started writing again.

 © 2011 Lisa Chronister